akimd/bison/README-hacking.md

 accessors, or simply `foo()` and `foo(v)`.

-Use the `yy` prefix for private stuff, but there's no need for it in the public api.
+Use the `yy` prefix for private stuff, but there's no need for it in the public API.
 The `yy` prefix is already taken care of via the namespace.

 #### Java
 We follow https://www.oracle.com/technetwork/java/codeconventions-150003.pdf